 - business books, podcasts, webinars, live stream

 - networking events (virtual or live)

 Educating myself on how to run a business became an obsession.
 When I quit my job and decided to be a work-at-home mom, I used up the time when my son was asleep to work on my personal and professional development.
 Carving out time to work on yourself and your skills is a must.
 And if I can do it, then so can you.

 You will always have nay-sayers and everyone will always have an opinion.
 But if you want to climb Mount Everest, will you be taking advise from someone who’s never even climbed it?
 I think you and I know the right answer.
 So stay hungry and learn from those who’s made it and done it.

 Starting a business is the hardest thing, but it’s also the most beautiful thing.
 Mistakes and failures are inevitable, but it’s what makes you become better and stronger.

 If there’s that little voice in your heart and your mind that’s telling you to take your passion into a side hustle, listen to it.
 Give yourself permission to try and to succeed.
 And even if there are already thousands of other people doing what you want to do, sometimes it takes only YOU to deliver that message to someone.

 I hope what I shared has given you some answers, or at least sparked an idea or two to get you going.
-In the next blog post of this 4-part Wellness Business Series, I’ll share more about my top tools to set-up and grow your business online.
-Stay tuned!
+And always remember that you always have that ONE thing that you only you have to change the world.

 To your health and hustle,